Last reviewed on 11th July 2023 by Martin Alexander (Mortgage Advisor)

 Big wins from gambling can sometimes be used as deposits, but the issue is rather complex.
 This is because lenders will assess your overall expenditure.
 Whether you win big or lose small, gambling will still be classed as an expenditure.

-Even if you’ve saved a deposit from other income sources, having large gambling bills on a monthly basis can deter lenders.
-Even if lenders are happy to consider you, it can still affect your affordability.
+Even if you’ve saved a deposit from other income sources, having large gambling bills every month can deter lenders.
+If lenders are happy to consider you, it can still impact your affordability.

 This means that a lender may accept you for a mortgage but only offer you a reduced loan amount.
 If you wish to maximise your mortgage loan and get a great deal, then reducing your time spent on gambling is a must.